 Dog adoption saves lives.
 Adopt a dog and you'll have a friend for life!
 Contact us, or contact another local humane society, animal shelter or SPCA.

-About Our Rescue Group:Philly Pug & Short Nose Rescue, Inc. is a 100% volunteer organization that is soon to be registered as a 501(c)3 non-profit Brachycephalic breed rescue located in Philadelphia, Pennsylvania.
-Our mission is to rescue brachycephalic dogs (French Bulldogs, Boston Terriers, Pugs, and Bulldogs) from owners who have wisely chosen to surrender their dog to a good rescue.
-We will also rescue dogs from shelters and try place them into good, loving furever homes.
+Our mission is to rescue from owners who have chosen to surrender their dog to a rescue.
+PPSNR will also rescue dogs from shelters.
+Our ultimate goal is to place them into a good, loving “furever” home.
 Like many rescues, we rescue for the life of the dog.
-If an adoption should not work out, the dog can come back into our rescue at any time.
+This means that if an adoption should not work out for any reason, the dog can come back into our rescue at any time.

 Short Nose Dogs are often misunderstood.
-Small dogs have a big personality.
-They snort, snore, play, but they do not make good outside pets.
-Brachycephalic dogs cannot handle extreme weather conditions.
-It is our mission to help people understand brachycephalic breeds and to educate them too.
+These small dogs have big personalities.
+They snort, snore, play, but they do not make good outside pets or jogging partners.

 First a few requirements: